American Heart Month: Heart and hearing healthy recipes

 Hearing health is connected to heart health

-Directions: Make oatmeal per directions, add ½ cup blueberries and sprinkle with hemp seeds.
-For an extra heart healthy punch, try swirling some almond butter into your oatmeal.
-That’s a meal that’ll stick with you all day!
+Make oatmeal per directions, add ½ cup blueberries and sprinkle with hemp seeds.
+For an extra heart healthy punch, try swirling some almond butter into your oatmeal to make an even more substantial meal.

-Water isn't glamorous but it's always a healthy choice to wash down your meals and snacks.
-Keeping properly hydrated improves your whole body health.
+Water is always a healthy choice to wash down your meals and snacks.
+Keeping properly hydrated improves your overall health.
 Have a giant glass at lunch, and refill it a time or two throughout the afternoon.
 Squeeze in some fresh lemon for flavor and a dose of vitamin C.

 - Homemade trail mix

-Trail mix can easily be made by many of the ingredients found in a kitchen pantry.
-Gather your favorite nuts, like almonds, cashews or peanuts, some dried fruit — raisins, dried blueberries or cranberries, homemade popcorn, Chinese crackers and/or some dark chocolate chips.
+Trail mix can easily be made with ingredients in your kitchen pantry.
+Gather your favorite nuts, like almonds, cashews or peanuts, some dried fruit like raisins, dried blueberries or cranberries, homemade popcorn, and maybe some dark chocolate chips.
 Toss them together for a hearing and heart-friendly snack that's sure to please the whole family.

 - Salmon steaks in spicy tomato sauce

 - Red wine